StenSipma/st/README.md

    - Patch with -R option. (or accept it in the prompt)
    - Add a st.desktop file yourself
 4. scrollback
-   a) normal: Success
+   - normal: Success
-   b) mouse: Success
+   - mouse: Success
-   c) mouse-altscreen: Success
+   - mouse-altscreen: Success
-   d) mouse-increment: Manual Intervention due to altscreen.
+   - mouse-increment: Manual Intervention due to altscreen.
 Just change the `1` to `mousescrollincrement` in `mkeys`